dleeftink/QuickSet/readme.md

 ###### `slot: 0 ..
 16`
 Amount of top-k slots to track most frequent integers in the set.
+Defaults to `0`, which turns the top-k window off by default.

 ###### `lifo: true || false`
 Whether to eject old values from the top-k window in case of ties.